WindowsMeosu/peppypedia-old/index.md

 <b><i>disqus comments are available [here](https://milotilo.ddns.net/peppypedia-old/comments/index.html).</b></i>

+peppypedia-old now uses a rather markdown-like design.
+Some header tags used on peppypedia-current do not exist.

 Today: the first year anniversary peppypedia!
 Yester: Starting September 22 (tomorrow), peppypedia will become a year old.
 On the night of tomorrow, I'll do a simple project tease as well as batch commits to peppypedia-old.
 To those who supported this project (literally 2 people), thank you. - Milo/Windows Me. (psst, thank you for reading this on peppypedia-old :3.)
 _________________________________________________________________________________________________________________________________________________________________________